yahoo/bgdocs/doc-site/content/en/tutorial/tutorial-2.md

       });
 {{< / highlight >}}

-We first create an `up` moment resource to track when the up button is pressed.
-Then we use standard DOM manipulation code to respond to the HTML Up button being pressed.
-We call `this.up.updateWithAction()`;
-This line creates a new Action and calls `.update()` which tells Behavior Graph to respond.
-It is syntactic sugar for

-{{< highlight javascript "hl_lines=">}}
-this.graph.action(() => {
-  thi.up.update();
-});
-{{< / highlight >}}

-We also modify our behavior to respond correctly.
-First we add `up` to our list of demands.
+We add `up` to our list of demands.
-This ensures that it will run whenever `up` is updated.
+This ensures that this behavior activates whenever `up` is updated.
-Inside the run block we check for `.justUpdated` and if so we update the `desiredTemperature` by incrementing from its previous `.value`.
+Inside the run block we check for `.justUpdated`.
+If so, we update the `desiredTemperature` by incrementing it from its previous `.value`.

-Some points to remember:
+{{< alert title="Access Rules" color="primary" >}}
 1. You can only access `.justUpdated` inside behaviors that demand (or supply) that resource.
 Otherwise Behavior Graph will raise an error.
-2. You can only access `.value` inside behaviors that demand (or supply) that resourse.
+2. You can only access `.value` inside behaviors that demand (or supply) that resource.
 Otherwise Behavior Graph will raise an error.
 3. You can only call `.update()` inside a behavior that supplies that resource.
 A resource can only be supplied by one behavior.
 Behavior Graph will raise an error if you do this incorrectly.
+{{< /alert >}}

 These rules are essential to allowing Behavior Graph to ensure your resources are always in a consistent state.

 ### Output

-At this point our `desiredTemperature` does change when you press the Up button in the user interface.
+At this point our `desiredTemperature` changes when you press the Up button.
-But because we have not generated any output, you cannot tell.
+But we don't update the display.
+We add that here.

 {{< highlight javascript "hl_lines=8-10">}}
     this.behavior()